From a current perspective, the nuclear fusion, renewable energies and

 Only the coal would have a period of sufficiently high life, the availability of nuclear fuel uranium is also limited.

-According to the study, only three sources of primary energy are considered for the future: "From the current point of view, only an energy mix consists of the three pillars of renewable energies, coal (with elimination of CO2) and nuclear fusion, is
+D'after the study, it therefore comes into play only three primary sources of energy for the future: "From the current point of view, only a energetics mix consists of three pillars: renewable energies, coal (with elimination of CO2) and nuclear fusion, is not

 The comprehensive study and a summary report are available at the address: http://www.vde.com.